Court-Certified Mediator Qualification Requirements by State

 The Alabama Center for Dispute Resolution maintains a roster of court-certified mediators.
 To be included on the roster, a mediator must satisfy any one of the following criteria:

-2) have a bachelor’s degree or higher, at least five years of management or administrative experience in a professional, business or governmental entity and experience as the mediator in at least 10 mediations.
-Candidates must also complete an approved 20-hour mediation training program.
-To be approved, training programs must include, at a minimum, mock mediation exercises and ethics education.
+2) Have either a baccalaureate degree and at least five years of management or administrative experience in a professional, business, or governmental entity, or a high school diploma and eight years of such experience, and have served as the mediator in at least 10 mediations.
+All applicants must complete a 20-hour mediation training program approved by the Alabama Center for Dispute Resolution within the two years preceding application.
+The training must include Alabama mediator ethics education and mock mediation exercises.

 General Requirements: